zonca/zonca.github.io-source/content/2017-10-26-scalable-jupyterhub-docker-swarm-mode.md

 ### Install the NGINX web server

-NGINX is going to sit in front of Jupyterhub as a proxy and handle SSL, we are going to have also NGINX as a Docker service:
+NGINX is going to sit in front of Jupyterhub as a proxy and handle SSL (at the end of this tutorial), we are going to have also NGINX as a Docker service:

     docker pull nginx:latest